 Source: emarketer February 2019

-There are lot of statistics and data available suggesting that internet usage for bother consumers and businesses is growing at exponential rate.
+There are a lot of statistics and data available suggesting that internet usage for bothering consumers and businesses is growing at an exponential rate.
 But the question is does digital marketing solve the challenges faced by traditional marketing and offer any better solutions?

-– Measuring ROI – In internet marketing each campaign can be tracked from lead generation to conversions and at the end a business can measure the cost of campaign and the revenue from that campaign.
+– Measuring ROI – In internet marketing each campaign can be tracked from lead generation to conversions and in the end, a business can measure the cost of the campaign and the revenue from that campaign.
 That helps in future marketing strategies.

-– Targeting – digital marketing enables marketer to target each campaign at specific audience based on locality, ethnicity, profession, interests, and even best time to reach the desired audience.
-That ability makes campaigns much more effective, there is no leakage of resources and ads spend on audience who are not interested in your courses.
+– Targeting – digital marketing enables marketers to target each campaign a specific audience based on locality, ethnicity, profession, interests, and even the best time to reach the desired audience.
+That ability makes campaigns much more effective, there is no leakage of resources and ads spend on audiences who are not interested in your courses.

 A lot more can be said in favor of digital marketing over traditional marketing.
-However, each business may require different type of digital marketing or some time even a combination of digital and traditional marketing depending on the nature and products and services offered by the business.
-In our next blogs we will discuss about best digital marketing approaches for training institutes.
+However, each business may require a different type of digital marketing or sometimes even a combination of digital and traditional marketing depending on the nature and products and services offered by the business.
+In our next blogs, we will discuss about best digital marketing approaches for training institutes.

-If you want to be notified when our new blogs is available, please signup for our newsletter and email updates using the contact form below.
+If you want to be notified when our new blogs are available, please signup for our newsletter and email updates using the contact form below.